As compliance questions arise, we provide the resources for answers.

 18) The Governors Office of Consumer Affairs – Deceptive sales practices

-The Governors Office of Consumer Affairs Understand the rules and avoid possible steep penalties The Governors Office of Consumer Affairs, (G.O.C.A.) monitors and regulates how companies advertise their products.
+Avoid possible steep penalties The Governors Office of Consumer Affairs, (G.O.C.A.) monitors and regulates how companies advertise their products.
 Since auto dealers routinely advertise in various ways including on-line, dealers are well advised to make sure that they understand the rules.
 Penalties for deceptive advertising can be rather severe.
 The G.O.C.A. and GIADA are working together to properly inform and educate dealers about acceptable and legal advertising.
-The G.O.C.A.’s just released information about he top 15 most common advertising violations and the new G.O.C.A.
+The G.O.C.A.’s just released information about the top 15 most common advertising violations and the G.O.C.A.
 Auto Advertising and Sales Practices Enforcement Policies.
 Don’t hesitate to call the GIADA office if you have any questions.
-Advertising Traps For The Unwary, by Attorney Terry Franzen Top 15 Most Common Advertising Violations For Car Dealers G.O.C.A.
-Auto Advertising and Sales Practices Enforcement Policies

 17) Endangering Security Interest Statute